French Christmas markets in the Alsace

 From December 2nd – 3rd & 9th – 10th 2017

 If you have been following me for a little while you know that I love Obernai.
 It’s quaint, a partially walled city and every Thursday they have a market that is authentically french.
-You can hear the meat mongers and the flower growers yelling out specials and prices for the day – they change the farmers market to a Christmas market during the season and yet, I love it even MORE!
+You can hear the meat mongers and the flower growers yelling out specials and prices for the day – they change the farmers market to a French Christmas market during the season and yet, I love it even MORE!
 A perfect DAY TRIP from Stuttgart this town has captured my heart.

 From 25 th November to 5 th January 2018